Wilhelm I: Assassination attempts and Anti-Socialist Laws

-On 11 May 1878, a plumber named Emil Max Hödel failed in an assassination attempt on Wilhelm in Berlin.
+On 11 May 1878, an anarchist plumber named Max Hödel failed in an assassination attempt on Wilhelm in Berlin.
 Hödel used a revolver to shoot at the then 81-year-old Emperor, while he and his daughter, Princess Louise, paraded in their carriage on Unter den Linden.
 When the bullet missed, Hödel ran across the street and fired another round which also missed.
 In the commotion one of the individuals who tried to apprehend Hödel suffered severe internal injuries and died two days later.
 Hödel was seized immediately.
 He was tried, convicted, sentenced to death, and executed on 16 August 1878.

-A second attempt to assassinate Wilhelm I was made on 2 June 1878 by Karl Nobiling.
+A second attempt to assassinate Wilhelm I was made on 2 June 1878 by Karl Nobiling, another anarchist.
 As the Emperor drove past in an open carriage, the assassin fired two shots from a shotgun at him from the window of a house off the Unter den Linden.
 Wilhelm was severely wounded and was rushed back to the palace.
-Nobiling shot himself in an attempt to commit suicide.
+Nobiling then shot himself in a suicide attempt.
 While Wilhelm survived this attack, the assassin died from his self-inflicted wound three months later.